Here’s a link to the recent podcast I took part in on Presentation Skills.

 Known as an inspirational and motivational speaker, Kate Atkin gives talks, workshops and seminars across the UK and overseas on networking, confidence and the imposter syndrome.
 For more details of these or to discuss individual coaching give Kate Atkin a call on 07779 646976 or drop her an email to email@example.com or see www.kateatkin.com

-As I mentioned in my last post, two years ago I discovered the theory of the Imposter Phenomenon while studying for a masters in positive psychology.
+As I mentioned in my last post, I discovered the theory of the Imposter Phenomenon while studying for a masters in positive psychology.
 This led me to realise that my own internal voices, which for years have been telling me that “I wasn’t good enough” or “if I didn’t do things 100% perfect it was a huge failure”, are actually false and quite common.

 Now, I knew that intellectually before I came across the psychological term, but learning more about the phenomenon has helped me to understand and work on overcoming the feelings.
 So when I was offered the chance to compete in this year’s corporate speaking challenge I said yes, before really thinking about the consequences.